stan-dev/stanc3/README.md

 ### TODO for beta release
 - Write code generation phase with tests (~2 weeks)
 - Macro pre-processor with correct mapping of error locations (~2 days)
-- Rework existing tests from a shell script into a real testing framework

 ### Cool stuff to do after
 - Create IRs and transforms (embodying compiler optimisations, like loop optimisations, constant-folding, inlining, CSE, DCE, LICM, auto vectorisation/parallelisation, algebraic simplification, ...) from AST